FAKHREDDINE-LARGO/Documentation-Assignment-2/README.md

 - Include additional resources or links.

 Acknowledgments:
-- **Jane Doe, Senior Developer** - For sharing insights on effective learning techniques.
+- **Fakhreddine Largou, Senior Developer** - For sharing insights on effective learning techniques.
 - Web Development Team - For creating and maintaining this project.